- Online Services Traffic School, Payments...

 How is a Trial by Declaration different than a Court trial?

 A Trial by Written Declaration (TBD) is a written trial where you and the citing officer send in testimony through the mail.
-Only infraction cases resulting from a moving violation are eligible for TBD.
-If you request a TBD, you are required to waive your rights to appear, as well as your rights to testify in person and to subpoena witnesses.
+Only infraction cases resulting from a moving violation (including skateboards and bikes) are eligible for TBD.
+If you request a TBD, you are required to waive your rights to appear as well as your right to testify in person and to subpoena witnesses.
 A request for TBD must be received prior to the due date on your Courtesy Notice.

 Superior Court of California,